Benceroni/Team-10-Tanks/README.md

 Some maps have open borders.
 Going off the edge of the screen will wrap around to the opposite side.

 ### Health
 Each player has 100 health points.
-When a player runs out of health points, he or she loses the game.
+This status is indicated at the bottom of the screen.
+When a player runs out of health points, their tank goes ***KA-BLOOEY!*** and he or she loses the game.

 ### Shooting
 Each player's tank has a cannon that will shoot five rounds at a time.
-After five rounds have been fired, the tank will dim and the player is unable to shoot while the crew reloads the cannon.
+After five rounds have been fired, the tank will need to reload and the player is unable to shoot.
+This is indicated when the tank goes dark.
 The reload process takes only a couple of seconds.
 The tank is ready to shoot when it lights up again.

 The cannon can shoot a fairly decent range.
-Rounds will explode on contact with the other tank, other barriers, or the ground when they have reached their range limit.
+Rounds will explode on contact with the other tank, any barriers, or the ground when they have reached their range limit.
 Explosions will hurt, even if it is not a direct hit.

 ## Getting Started
 Make sure you have Python 3.8.0 or newer installed and running on your machine.
 Open a terminal and browse to the project's root folder.
 Start the program by running the following command.